janekguerrini/PCBS-Ecological-Assessment-of-Probability-Heuristics/README.md

                      "commercial airline pilot"
                    ]
         },
-        { prompt: "<p>This was a test about general knowledge of professional categories.
+        { prompt: "<p>This what a test about general knowledge of professional categories.
 It is important for us to know whether you have any technical knowledge or informed opinion about these categories.
 This could mean for example having a close friend/family member who works in the field or in a closely related field, or your regularly reading specific news articles concerning the field.</p>",
           options: [ "university student",
                      "university professor",
                      "voter",